shenoydotme/hugo-goa/README.md

 ### Extras `[params.extra]`

-These settings for extra features that this site uses.
+These settings are for extra features that this site uses.

 - `copyright`: Add a copyright statement to the bottom of the theme. eg. `© 2016.
 Erlich Bachman.
 [Some Rights Reserved](https://creativecommons.org/licenses/by/3.0/)."`
 - `rss`: Enable rss icon next to social accounts.